odoo/odoo/doc/howto/howto_website.rst

 text, we can return a page, and use a tool/library like bootstrap_ to get a nicer rendering than the default.

-Change the string returned by the ``index`` method to get a more page-ish
+Go to :file:`academy/controllers/my_controller.py` and change the string returned by the ``index`` method to get a more page-ish output:
-output:

 .. patch::